Interpreter Resources

 Certification is available in the following seventeen languages: Amharic, Arabic (Modern Standard for sight and simultaneous portions & Egyptian Colloquial or Levantine Colloquial for the consecutive portion), Bosnian/Serbian/Croatian, Cantonese, Filipino (Tagalog), French, Haitian Creole, Hmong, Khmer, Korean, Mandarin, Polish, Portuguese, Russian, Spanish, Somali, Turkish and Vietnamese.

-The State Court Administrator recognizes the Legal Specialist Certificate in sign language as the highest level of certification currently available from the Registry of Interpreters for the Deaf (RID).
+The State Court Administrator recognizes the Special Certificate: Legal in sign language as the highest level of certification supported by the Registry of Interpreters for the Deaf (RID).
 Certificate holders are considered more qualified to interpret in legal settings than sign language interpreters holding generalist certificates only.
-Sign language interpreters who obtain the certificate and complete all requirements for inclusion on the statewide roster can apply for certification in the Minnesota state court system.
+Sign language interpreters who obtain the certificate or the Texas BEI Court Interpreter Certification and complete all requirements for inclusion on the statewide roster can apply for certification in the Minnesota state court system.

 Spoken language interpreters who want to be a Certified Court Interpreter must pass each part of the National Center for State Courts: Oral Certification Exam with 70% accuracy.
 Candidates for the certification exam should already be fluent in their non-English language at levels equivalent to that of highly educated native speakers.